FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_2.md

 ```

-Notice, we don't have to import as much from our library and we can use destructuring
+Notice, we don't have to import as much from our library, when we get beyond the header
-to assign our multiple return values to variables.
-When we get to a point where we are
-also parsing pages, it will be nice to have this encapsulated.
+it will be nice to have this encapsulated.

 Moving right along, we have a few more single byte entries.
 The first is the number of
 reserved bytes on each page.
 This is to allow extensions to Sqlite to reserve space
 to store additional information.
+Some examples of extensions inclue [json1](https://www.sqlite.org/json1.html),
+to query json from a `TEXT` field or [full text search](https://www.sqlite.org/fts5.html) for performing full text
+search.
+Sometimes authors of these extensions need to store additional information about the data on any particular
+page and value would tell us how much of each page has been reserved for that purpose.

-We'll just add this as a variable inside of our `parse_header`
+Since this value is a single value in our slice we'll just add this as a variable inside of our `parse_header`.

 ```rust
 // header.rs